 The Red Sox snap a nine-game losing streak by blasting a record-tying eight home runs in their 9-6 victory over Toronto at Fenway Park.
 The octet of round-trippers, hit by George Scott (2), Fred Lynn (2), Bernie Carbo, Butch Hobson, Carl Yastrzemski, and Jim Rice, match the major league mark shared by the 1939 Yankees, 1953 Braves, 1956 Reds, 1961 Giants, and 1963 Twins.

-Nolan Ryan fans Ceasar Geronimo to record his 3000th career strikeout.
-In 1974, the Reds' outfielder was also Bob Gibson's 3000th victim.
+Nolan Ryan, the losing pitcher in Astros' 8-1 loss to Cincinnati at Riverfront Stadium, fans Cesar Geronimo in the second inning to record his 3000th career strikeout.
+The Reds' outfielder was also Bob Gibson's 3000th victim in 1974.

 Celebrating Independence Day at Mile High Stadium in Denver, 65,666 fans watch an American Association contest and enjoy a giant fireworks display after the game.
 The gathering is the largest crowd in minor league history.